digitalpenguin/Commerce_MultiLang/README.md

 WORK IN PROGRESS

 TODO:
-- Allow an initial image for product create form.
+- Allow an initial image for the product create form.
 - Cache everything!
 - Build a breadcrumbs snippet that includes categories (resources) and products.
 - Build a product bundle grid.